flexport/flexport-earth/dev/docs/testing/README.md

 ### Guidance

-Keep your unit tests next to the code that they test.
+Keep your tests next to the code that they test.

 See the [Breadcrumbs UI Component](/src/website-content/components/breadcrumbs) as an example:

 ```
 /src/website-content/components/breadcrumbs/
 - ...
+- breadcrumbs.component-test.cy.tsx
 - breadcrumbs.tsx
 - breadcrumbs.unit-test.cy.ts
 - ...